 Welcome to my review of Chris Rowe’s Sector Focus.

-I first discovered this through a presentation on the True Market Insiders website, where Chris Rowe was explaining the importance of choosing the right “sector” to invest in, before you even think about choosing a stock or ETF.
+I first discovered this through a presentation on the True Market Insiders website, where Chris Rowe explained the importance of choosing the right “sector” to invest in before you even think about choosing a stock or ETF.

 He then went on to say that he can help you do that with his Sector Focus service.

-I must admit, I was quite intrigued by his seemingly simple, yet potentially promising, approach of “sector investing.”
+I must admit, I was quite intrigued by his seemingly simple yet potentially promising approach to “sector investing.”

 Overview of Chris Rowe’s Sector Focus